khenderick/khenderick.github.io/index.md

 ### OpenMotics

-Began as a hobby, my interests in home automation grew into a small Open Source company creating a home automation platform.
+It all began as a shared hobby between friends, and grew into a small Open Source company.
+Making both hard- and software open source, we allow users/customers to modify their system, free from any vendor lock-in.
+A plugin system allows addidional features to be developed by the community.

 ###### Github: [github.com/openmotics](https://github.com/openmotics)